christopher-natan/Android.Asyncronous.Client/README.md

 # Asyncronous Client
 Java class to communicate asynchronously to a device using socket.
-Dependency class in my vending machine project
+Dependency class of my vending machine project

 #### Vending Machine Project:
 Latest project of the year 2018.
 2 in 1 vending machine, send mobile top up-recharge prepaid phone and a wifi hotspot to provide internet access